Cross-IDE pair programming

-GitDuck is a video chat tool built for developers that has direct integration to the IDE so you can talk, share your code in real-time and easily collaborate with your team.
-It enables remote developers to work as if they were side by side.
+Duckly is a video chat tool with real-time collaboration that allows you to do pair programming with people using different IDEs.
+Duckly enables remote developers to work as if they were side by side.

-Watch how to start sharing your code on GitDuck
+If you want to see a quick demo, check how to start sharing your code on Duckly

 🔧 Share your terminal

 How to start pair programming?

 Start a video call on your team's URL.
 Go to VS Code, open Duckly panel and click to share your code.